csorgyu/uda_mlops/csorgyu_project_delivery/README.md

 * HTTP client shows there was a request to serve the */swagger.json*/ file from local folder and the status was success (200)
 * This was trhe result of me accessing the URI from the swagger browser
+* The HTTP client is running on port 9001 not to conflict with the swagger endpoint

 #### *VALIDATION02 - service endpoint consumption*
 ![image](https://user-images.githubusercontent.com/81808810/117378064-f7e1c400-aed4-11eb-8246-63be2e056329.png)